 Download ICRC report on climate change and conflict: When rain turns to dust

 People living through conflict frequently tell us about the massive environmental changes they are witnessing.
 Their daily lives are not only made more difficult by the violence they experience, but also by a changing climate and environment.
+They are often ill-prepared for repeated climate hazards.

 There is a lot of energy to find solutions, but we must help people strengthen their ability to cope with the effects of climate change and violence, as this explosive mix is not going away anytime soon.